MarinKabic/CarsFuelEconomy-Python-SQL/README.md

 The project starts with web-scraping all the available pages in Python from the selected website.

-After scraping, there will be some data cleaning followed by data exploration in SQL Server.
+After scraping, there will be some data cleaning followed by data exploration in MS SQL Server.

 -	Libraries that were used in Python are: BeautifulSoup, requests, pandas.